30lm32/ml-projects/README.md

 |-|-|-|-|-|
 |`Classification`|Hairstyle Dataset|`LightGBM`, `TF-IDF` |`Sklearn`, `LightGBM`, `Pandas`, `Seaborn`| https://github.com/erdiolmezogullari/ml-hairstyle-classification|

-The dataset contains a sample 10000 images mined from Instagram and clustered based on the hairstyle they showcase.
+In this project, the dataset contains a sample 10000 images mined from Instagram and clustered based on the hairstyle they showcase.

 The variable `cluster`  represents the hairstyle cluster that the image has been assigned to by